 Pre-Season (November until Thanksgiving) Travel teams will practice three to four times per week only in the preseason with one to two practices between Monday and Friday and then a practice on Saturday and Sunday between 8am and 9pm.

 Practice for travel teams consist of 1 weeknight practice (could be on any night Tuesday, Wednesday, or Thursday between 5pm and 9pm).
 All travel teams will also practice on Saturdays between 8am and 830pm.
+Saturday practice times will rotate throughout the season.

 Most teams will participate in the Metrowest League which consists of a twelve game schedule, with playoffs following the regular season.
 Teams will play additional "non-league games" on Saturday or Sunday, which may vary on a team-by-team and grade-by-grade basis.